Deep Mapping: Creating a Dynamic Web Application Museum “Soft Power” Map

 Dr Natalia Grincheva, Research Fellow, Research Unit in Public Cultures

-The project, ACMI on the Global Map, aims to employ Geographical Information Technologies to develop a pilot version of the digital mapping system “Museum Soft Power Map”.
-This digital system will provide a new computation research method to explore contemporary museums and geography of their influence.
-It will geo-visualise museum “soft power,” defined as an institutional ability to mobilise global public, generate economic activity and attract international investments.
+The project, ACMI on the Global Map, employs Geographical Information Technologies to develop a pilot version of the digital mapping system “Museum Soft Power Map”.
+This digital system offers a new computation research method to explore contemporary museums and geography of their influence.
+It geo-visualises museum “soft power,” defined as an institutional ability to mobilise global public, generate economic activity and attract international investments.

-The Project received the 2018 Melbourne Engagement Grant, 2018 Award of the International Alliance of Digital Humanities Organizations and 2017 Museum Computer Network Award, granted for developing innovative solutions to enhance museum transparency and strengthen proactive management in global PR.
+The Project received the 2018 Melbourne Engagement Grant, 2018 Digital Humanities Australasia Award, 2018 Award of the International Alliance of Digital Humanities Organizations and 2017 Museum Computer Network Scholar Award, granted for developing innovative solutions to enhance museum transparency and strengthen proactive management in global PR.
 This research makes a significant contribution to the study of contemporary museums and facilitates a more nuanced contextual exploration of their impacts that can supply data for a more complex city-wide cultural research and planning.